vicotrbb/sqltemple/website/src/content/docs/01-installation.md

 ---
 title: Install SQLTemple
-description: Install via Homebrew on macOS or download releases for other platforms.
+description: Install via Homebrew on macOS, download releases for other platforms, or build from source.
 order: 1
 ---